mm

 Navigating Change: The Power of Why

-Lisa Jilek, CEO of OST, led the discussion and set the stage for the topic of conversation — navigating and leading change.
+Lisa Jilek, CEO of Vervint, led the discussion and set the stage for the topic of conversation — navigating and leading change.
 Post-COVID-19 pandemic, organizations have been forced to adopt new ways to operate.
-Remote work, digital communication, security and accessibility were just a few challenges named around the table.
+Remote work, digital communication, security, and accessibility were just a few challenges named around the table.
 But how do we, as women leaders, manage and balance the rate of change?

 We must start by asking questions.
 The power of why emphasizes the importance of seeking to understand the purpose behind actions and decisions.
 Being intentional and encouraging others to ask questions creates a strong culture of curiosity.